Atypon-OpenSource/manuscripts-article-editor/README.md

 Run `yarn test` to run the unit tests in Jest.

-### Running tests with TestCafé

-1. Run `yarn testcafe chrome testcafe/tests` to run the tests in Chrome.

 ### Running tests with Cypress

 1. Run `yarn run cypress:open` to launch the Cypress runner.